adamreir/harpsweeper/README.md

    - write_sheet.py
  - Code used to generate the graphical user interface (GUI):
    - layouts.py -> defines each window of the GUI.
-   - theme.py -> Defines and organizes the two themes.
+   - theme.py -> defines and organizes the two themes.
-   - texts.py -> Stores the text used in the GUI and keeps track of the chosen language.
+   - texts.py -> stores the text used in the GUI and keeps track of the chosen language.
  - Classes used to store and pass solvers and sequences between windows:
    - holders.py
  - The main loop: